elastic/apm-server/dev_docs/trace_metrics.md

 Transaction metrics are aggregated from transaction events.
 To avoid agents having to send events to APM Server for non-sampled traces, we instead have agents include the sampling rate in events that it does send.
-APM Server then multiplies metrics by the inverse of the sampling rate.
+APM Server then multiplies metrics by the inverse of the sampling rate, such that the recorded metrics are scaled to approximate the complete population of traces.
+Lower sampling rates may lead to greater statistical error when there is significant variance.

 For example, if a transaction is sent to APM Server with a sampling rate of 0.1, then APM Server will increment the transaction metrics by a count of 10, each having the same latency.
 In APM Server, the inverse sampling rate is recorded on the in-memory trace event model as the field "RepresentativeCount".

 As of version 8.0, APM Server discards all non-sampled transaction documents, and agents may detect the server version and choose not to send non-sampled